Leka Municipality

 Leka is a municipality in Trøndelag county, Norway.
 It is part of the Namdalen region.
 The administrative centre of the municipality is the village of Leknes on the island of Leka.
 Other villages in Leka include Sør-Gutvika and Madsøygrenda.

+The 110 km2 municipality is the 326th largest by area out of the 357 municipalities in Norway.
+Leka Municipality is the 349th most populous municipality in Norway with a population of 604.
+The municipality's population density is 5.5 PD/km2 and its population has increased by 8.6% over the previous 10-year period.

 The island municipality includes all of the island of Leka and part of the island of Austra as well as hundreds of smaller surrounding islands and skerries.
 Primarily a fishing and farming community, Leka is the northernmost municipality in Trøndelag county.
-The island of Leka has been inhabited for at least 10,000 years, as evidenced by cave drawings in the Solsem section of the island.
+The island of Leka has been inhabited for at least 10,000 years, as evidenced by cave drawings in the Solsem cave at the southwest tip of the Leka island.

-The 110 km2 municipality is the 325th largest by area out of the 356 municipalities in Norway.
-Leka is the 348th most populous municipality in Norway with a population of 570.
-The municipality's population density is 5.5 PD/km2 and its population has decreased by 0.5% over the previous 10-year period.

 General information

-The municipality of Leka was established on 1 October 1860 when it was separated from the large municipality of Kolvereid.
-Initially, the population of Leka was 1,702.
-On 1 January 1909, the southern district of Leka (population: 881) was separated from Leka to form the new municipality of Gravvik.
-This left Leka was 1,209 residents.
+The municipality of Leka was established on 1 October 1860 when it was separated from the large Kolvereid Municipality.
+Initially, the population of Leka Municipality was 1,702.
+On 1 January 1909, the southern mainland district of Leka (population: 881) was separated to form the new Gravvik Municipality.
+This left Leka Municipality with 1,209 residents.
 The borders of Leka have not changed since then.
 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.

-On 8 June 2017, the Norwegian Parliament, the Storting, voted to merge the municipalities of Leka, Vikna, Nærøy, and Bindal to form one, large municipality effective 1 January 2020.
-Leka and Bindal municipalities rejected the merger, but Vikna and Nærøy merged on that date to form the new municipality of Nærøysund.
+On 8 June 2017, the Norwegian Parliament, the Storting, voted to merge Leka Municipality with Vikna Municipality, Nærøy Municipality, and Bindal Municipality to form one, large municipality effective 1 January 2020.
+Both Leka and Bindal municipalities rejected the merger, but Vikna and Nærøy merged on that date to form the new Nærøysund Municipality.